Introduction

 │ Before implementing anything, search for existing │

 │ patterns.
-Your past self (or other agents) may have │
+Your past self (or teammates) may have │

 │ already solved this problem. │